Managing international risk

 There may also be import restrictions on certain goods and services and you need to ensure that any proposed exports are permitted under the laws of the local country.
 Failure to do so can result in forfeiture or destruction of goods, fines and restrictions on the exporter.

-To make sure that you know your international customers’ quarantine requirements, go to: Department of Agriculture.
+To make sure that you know your international customers’ quarantine requirements, go to: Department of Agriculture and Water Resources.